StMotorSpark/schratcho-crawler/kickstart-prompts/016-update-ticket-prize-logic.md

 # Technical Details
 Currently, the ticket prize logic is handled via `core/mechanics/prizes.ts -> getRandomPrize()` function which is used in `web/App.tsx`.
 Ideally, we would like to have the ticket layout define which prizes are available for that ticket, and the prize logic to be updated accordingly.

+This change may require some tighter integration between the dev tools and the `/core/game-logic` folders.

 # Requirements
 1.  **Update Ticket Layout Schema**:
     *   Modify the ticket layout schema to include a list of prize IDs that are associated with each ticket layout.